 Truth be told, there is a lot to like here.
 Let’s start with that wealth creation I alluded to above.
-Suffice to say, the stock has been a high flyer for years now.
-Its share price has appreciated roughly 14-fold over the past two decades – equivalent to annual returns of circa 14%.
+Suffice to say that the stock has been a high flyer for years now.
+Its share price has appreciated roughly 14-fold over the past two decades, equal to annual returns of circa 14%.
 It has also returned its starting value by way of cash dividends in that time.
-It has made a lot of folks very wealthy indeed.
+It has clearly made a lot of folks very wealthy indeed.

 One thing I do worry about is the extent of valuation multiple expansion here.
-Right now, Hermès stock trades for around €738 on the Paris Bourse.
+The stock currently trades for around €738 on the Paris bourse.
 It is actually up around 10% year-to-date despite the hit to operations due to COVID-19.
-Granted, analysts expect profit to recover beyond pre-pandemic levels next year to €15 per share.
-But even so, that still implies a current valuation of nearly 50x forward earnings.
+Granted, analysts expect profit to recover beyond pre-pandemic levels next year to €15 per share, but even so, the current share price implies a valuation of nearly 50x forward earnings.

 Now, I don’t doubt that Hermès fully deserves to trade at some kind of premium.
 It is one of the best businesses in the world and has a great track record of profit growth.
 Interest rates in the Eurozone also remain at rock bottom levels.
 It is hard to say something negative about a stock with a 2% earnings yield when French 10-year debt offers an interest rate of negative 0.19%.
 That said, the medium-term implications of the current valuation need bearing in mind.